GraemeMalcolm/DP100/lab-instructions/04-run-experiments.md

 ## Install the Azure Machine Learning SDK

-The Azure Machine Learning SDK is installed by default on your compute instance, but it is upgraded frequently; so follow these steps to upgrade to the latest release.
+The Azure Machine Learning SDK is installed by default on your compute instance, but it is updated frequently; so follow these steps to upgrade to the latest release.

 1. In the Jupyter notebook environment, create a new **Terminal**.
 This will open a new tab with a command shell.
 2. Enter the following command to update the Azure ML SDK, including the *notebooks* extra package: